matthewmueller/rfcs/text/0000-ts-client-nested-api.md

 # Detailed design

+## Goal

+- Intuitive API (high discoverablity and self-documenting)
+- Full type-safety (incl. arguments and return type) without the need for explicitly provided generics
+- Also works for plain JavaScript/Node.js

+## Approach

 The idea is to mimic a GraphQL query in JS (or languages):

 - To express whether you fetch a field/relation you set it to `true` or `false`.
 Empty/nested objects are equivalent to specifying `true`.
 - **Scalars `true` by default** Similar to how the client automatically fetches all scalar fields, the queried relations inside the `$nested` query also contain all scalar values by default.
 - **Relations `false` by default** Also same as for the typically client behavior, relations are not fetched by default but can be fetched by setting the corresponding field to `true` or `{ ... }`.